zfazek/metaballs/README.md

 # metaballs
-Interactive Metaballs simuation in the browser
+Interactive Metaballs simulation in the browser